 - 15.1 This policy is reviewed annually, and updated in the interim, as may be required, to ensure that it continually addresses the risks to which students may be exposed.
-This review involves an assessment of the effectiveness of this policy over the previous year, - 15.2 The policy will be reviewed if new legislation or guidance is published or existing legislation or guidance is updated; - 15.3 A review will also take place if an incident suggests that a review may be required. - 15.4 The School surveys pupils and parents on bullying regularly and uses the results as part of its review of policy and procedures. - 16.
-Types of Abuse: Please see Page 10 of this policy. - 17.
-Sharing nudes and semi-nudes:
+This review involves an assessment of the effectiveness of this policy over the previous year, - 15.2 The policy will be reviewed if new legislation or guidance is published or existing legislation or guidance is updated; - 15.3 A review will also take place if an incident suggests that a review may be required. - 15.4 The School surveys pupils and parents on bullying regularly and uses the results as part of its review of policy and procedures.

+16. Sharing nudes and semi-nudes: